rapidsai/dependency-file-generator/README.md

 # rapids-dependency-file-generator

-`rapids-dependency-file-generator` is a Python CLI tool that generates `conda` environment files and `requirements.txt` files from a single YAML file, typically named `dependencies.yaml`.
-When installed, it makes the `rapids-dep-file-generator` CLI command available which is responsible for parsing a `dependencies.yaml` configuration file and generating the appropriate `conda` environment and `requirements.txt` dependency files.
+`rapids-dependency-file-generator` is a Python CLI tool that generates conda `environment.yaml` files and `requirements.txt` files from a single YAML file, typically named `dependencies.yaml`.
+When installed, it makes the `rapids-dep-file-generator` CLI command available which is responsible for parsing a `dependencies.yaml` configuration file and generating the appropriate conda `environment.yaml` and `requirements.txt` dependency files.

 ## Table of Contents